evmts/tevm-monorepo/packages/actions-types/docs/type-aliases/BaseCallParams.md

 > **caller**?: `Address`

 The address that ran this code (`msg.sender`).
 Defaults to the zero address.
+This defaults to `from` address if set otherwise it defaults to the zero address

 ### depth

 > **depth**?: `number`

 The call depth.
 Defaults to `0`

+### from

+> **from**?: `Address`

+The from address for the call.
+Defaults to the zero address.
+It is also possible to set the `origin` and `caller` addresses seperately using those options.
+Otherwise both are set to the `from` address

 ### gas